-Furthermore, by 2050, energy demand is expected to increase by 50% (BloombergNEF 2018), from a combination of population growth and the economic development of low and middle-income countries.
+Furthermore, by 2050, global electricity demand is expected to increase by 57% (BloombergNEF 2018), from a combination of population growth and the economic development of low and middle-income countries.
 To meet the Paris Agreement target of not exceeding a global rise of 1.5°C above pre-industrial temperatures, this increased energy demand needs to be met by clean, renewable energy such as solar, hydro and wind energy.
 Renewable energy has seen unprecedented growth over the last decade, reaching around 17.7% in 2019 (IEA et al. 2022).
 This needs to be coupled with energy intensity improvements; however, improvements in this metric are not keeping up with required targets.
-The annual energy intensity improvement will need to average 3% until 2030 to meet the stated goals, but progress between 2017 and 2018 has averaged a meagre 1.1% (IEA et al. 2022).
+The annual energy intensity improvement will need to average 3.2% until 2030 to meet the stated goals, but progress between 2010 and 2019 only averaged 1.1% (IEA et al. 2022).